Gorgeous Northern Inuit: A Comprehensive Guide to the Breed

 5. Known for their loyalty and strong bond with their owners……dogtime.com

-The History of the Northern Inuit Breed
+The History of the Northern Inuit Dog Breed

 The appearance of the Northern Inuit Breed